AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
-Now the ND parameter is a numpy array and each entry is containing the numnber 10.
+Now the ND parameter is a numpy array and each entry is containing the number 10.
 This means that each region ND[i] consists of 10 neurons.
-Thus, now the resulting reccurent neuronal network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
-These neurons are connected based on the topology of the the empirical actual neuronal network.
-Therefore, C_Neurons is a bioinstantiated eccurent neuronal network, but scaled up to 290 neurons.
+Thus, now the resulting reccurent neural network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
+These neurons are connected based on the topology of the the actual empirical neural network.
+Therefore, C_Neurons is a bioinstantiated reccurent neural network, but scaled up to 290 neurons.

-If we want to assume that regions contain another number of neurons, we just simply contruct ND accordingly (e.g., with 20, 34, 1093 neurons, that is, arbitrary positive integers).
+If we want to assume that regions contain another number of neurons, we just simply construct ND accordingly (e.g., with 20, 34, 1093 neurons, that is, arbitrary positive integers).

-Note that not all region need to contain the same number of neurons.
-For isntance, we can assume that region 5 contains 40 neurons and the rest of the regions 10 neurons:
+Note that not all regions need to contain the same number of neurons.
+For instance, we can assume that region 5 contains 40 neurons and the rest of the regions 10 neurons:

 ```
 ND=np.zeros(29,)